sonph/onehalf/vim/README.md

 ## Usage
 Put `colorscheme <scheme>` and `let g:airline_theme='<theme>'` in your `.vimrc` to set the color scheme and airline theme.
+Make sure you have syntax highlighting on, and 256 colors set.
+Vim version >= 7.4 recommended.

 For example:

+    syntax on
+    set t_Co=256
+    set cursorline
     colorscheme onehalflight
     let g:airline_theme='onehalfdark'

-Make sure you have syntax highlighting on, and 256 colors set.
-Vim version >= 7.4 recommended.

 If you want to use true colors in terminal vim like in the screenshots, try _nvim_ (with `let $NVIM_TUI_ENABLE_TRUE_COLOR=1` option) and a terminal emulator